 Check your tires.

-After a bumpy winter barreling over snowy potholes and lumpy roads, head to your Ford Dealer Service Center, where certified technicians can check your alignment with state-of-the-art equipment.
+After a bumpy winter barreling over snowy potholes and lumpy roads, head to your Ford Dealer Service Center, where trained technicians can check your alignment with state-of-the-art equipment.
 If you’re using winter tires, swap them out for summer ones.
 At the very least, check the tire pressure to help with efficiency.
 Use a digital gauge for a more accurate reading, and fill the tires to the proper level as listed on the vehicle certification label found on the driver’s doorjamb.

 Change your oil.